Kai510038/webgl-javascript-jet-game/README.md

 demo video: https://www.youtube.com/watch?v=VGKaVB6e7Z4&ab_channel=31shen

+• Carmer saty behind the jet, and tilt as jet tilts toward right or left.

-wasd key controls the direction and speed of the aircraft
+• wasd key controls the direction and speed of the aircraft

 • Control the speed up and down, pan left and right